AndreasArne/gazi/README.md

 ### Folder structure

-Create folder `starskyandhutch`, starskyandhutch will put html files, with visualization in that folder.

 For each course you want to run, create folder with its name.
 Inside that folder add the following: